isabella232/talk-prototyping-in-the-browser/slides.md

-What is prototyping in the browser?
+What do we mean by prototyping in the browser?

 ## HTML + CSS + JS <!-- .element: class="fragment" data-fragment-index="1" -->
 ## ⬇️ <!-- .element: class="fragment" data-fragment-index="1" -->